dickdonohue/hello-world/Markdown language Cheat sheet (MD).md

 ### Block quote
 Prefix with a `>` \(greater than).
 * Can be a sentence or a paragraph
-* If you want hard breaks or multiple paragraphs (line feeds), you just prefix all lines with `>`
+* If you want hard breaks or multiple paragraphs (line feeds), you need to add the extra lines with just the `>`

 _Example:_
 ```
 > God, Give me the Serenity to accept the things I cannot change,
+>
 > The Courage to change the things I can,
+>
-> And the Wisdom to know the difference
+> And the Wisdom to know the difference.
 ```
 which renders as:

 > God, Give me the Serenity to accept the things I cannot change,
+>
 > The Courage to change the things I can,
+>
 > And the Wisdom to know the difference.

 ### Lists
 * **Unordered** - prefix list items with a single `*`  or `-` \(asterisk or minus)